-- Email correspondence in which payment was promised.
+- Email correspondence in which payment was discussed.

-- Any relevant information you think should be mentioned.
-Did they do something odd?
+- Any other relevant information you think should be mentioned.

-I am writing you in regards to (talent) whom you had hired for project (insert name).
+I am writing you in regards to (voice-actor) whom you hired for project (insert name).
 The purpose of this email is simply to reconnect you both because we understand that payment had not yet been completed.
-We firmly believe in community harmony among the voice industry.
-Would you be so kind as to resolve this payment issue, and let me know when all is ok?
-If you have any questions, let me know!
+We firmly believe in community harmony among members of the voice industry.
+Would you be so kind as to resolve this payment issue, and let me know when everything is sorted?
+If you have any questions, please let me know!

 Remember that more often than not, emails with a threatening and aggressive tone either scare people away, or lead them to think: ‘bring it on!’

 It’s equally worth remembering that because the intellectual property rights will only become the clients’ once you’ve been paid, one can subtly remind them of this!
 If you really get stuck and your client refuses to pay you, consider a lawyer or a collection agency—provided the amount of money involved makes such a step worth it.